The Lean Language Reference

 List α

-Note that because of the "functional but in place" optimization implemented by Lean's compiler, this function works without any allocations provided that the input list is unshared: it simply walks the linked list and reverses all the node pointers.
+Because of the “functional but in place” optimization implemented by Lean's compiler, this function does not allocate a new list when its reference to the input list is unshared: it simply walks the linked list and reverses all the node pointers.

 🔗def